Identification

 Make sure to include branded keywords in your social media profiles and posts, and use social media to engage with your audience and build brand loyalty.

-Monitor your brand mentions
+Monitor your Brand Mentions

 Keep track of how your brand is being talked about online, and respond to any negative feedback or comments in a timely and professional manner.
 By doing so, you can maintain a positive brand image and improve your online reputation.